 "Indoor recreation" is a use classification pertaining to participant sports conducted within an enclosed building.
-Typical uses include bowling alleys, billiard parlors, pool halls, indoor ice or roller skating rinks, indoor racquetball courts, indoor batting cages, and health or fitness clubs $[\div]$ .
+Typical uses include bowling alleys, billiard parlors, pool halls, indoor ice or roller skating rinks, indoor racquetball courts, indoor batting cages, and health or fitness clubs[+].

-["Kakaako] "Kaka'ako community development district plan" means a collective term for the "Mauka Area Plan" and the "Makai Area Plan."
-Also, referred to as the ["Kakaako] "Kaka'ako Community Development Plan" or ["Kakaako] "Kaka'ako Plan" [;].
+["Kakaako community development district plan" means a collective term for the "Mauka Area Plan" and the "Makai Area Plan."
+Also, referred to as the "Kakaako Community Development Plan" or "Kakaako Plan";]

-["Kakaako] "Kaka'ako special design district ordinance" means Ordinance No. 80-58 of the city and county of Honolulu, as amended by Ordinance No. 81-8[ $\div$ ].
+["Kakaako] "Kaka'ako special design district ordinance" means Ordinance No. 80-58 of the city and county of Honolulu, as amended by Ordinance No. 81-8[+].

 "Lanai" means an accessory area to a dwelling, with one or more sides permanently open to the exterior except for a railing or parapet not exceeding four feet in height[, with such open side or sides constituting at least twenty-five per cent of the perimeter thereof].
 [Lanai are] A lanai is accessible solely from the dwelling to which it is appurtenant [and may either be recessed elements with a roof continuous with the building roof, or they may be protruding elements added on to the face of a building;].
 "Land use" means a designation of land with approved uses that can legally operate on the parcel [+].

-"Land use ordinance" or "LUO" means the land use ordinance adopted by Ordinance No. 86-96 of the city and county of Honolulu[+].
+"Land use ordinance" or "LUO" means the land use ordinance adopted by Ordinance No. [86-96] 99-12 of the city and county of Honolulu[;], as amended by the city and county of Honolulu from time to time.

-"Large lot" means a parcel or collection of parcels (developable area) equal to or greater than 140,000 square feet $[\div]$ .
+"Large lot" means a parcel or collection of parcels (developable area) equal to or greater than 140,000 square feet [+].

-"Leadership in energy and environmental design" or "LEED" means a green building rating system developed by the U.S. Green Building Council that provides a suite of standards for the environmentally sustainable design, construction and operation of buildings and neighborhoods[;].
+"Leadership in energy and environmental design" or "LEED" means a green building rating system developed by the U.S. Green Building Council that provides a suite of standards for the environmentally sustainable design, construction and operation of buildings and neighborhoods[+].

 "Light industrial" is a use classification pertaining to manufacturing, predominantly from previously prepared materials, of finished products or parts, including processing, fabrication, assembly, treatment, and packaging of such products and incidental storage and distribution of such products or parts, but excluding basic industrial processing classified under the heavy industrial definition.
-Typical uses include apparel manufacturing, machine shops, and furniture manufacturing $[ \div ]$ .
+Typical uses include apparel manufacturing, machine shops, and furniture manufacturing[+].

-"Liner building" means a building which masks or conceals a parking lot or a parking structure from a frontage $[\div]$ .
+"Liner building" means a building which masks or conceals a parking lot or a parking structure from a frontage[+].